-Each project will have its own billing worksheet to be reviewed and approved.
-If using the One Invoice Per Client option, for example, then the worksheets will appear with a Master Billing Worksheet.
+Each project will have its own billing worksheet to be reviewed & approved.
+If using the 'one invoice per client' option, for example, the worksheets will appear with a master billing worksheet.

 Approve billing worksheets

 Once the AE from the project is done with the worksheet, they will submit it for approval.
-The worksheet will now be in your My Items to Approve box.
+The worksheet will now be in your My items to approve box.
 This allows you to review what the AE has asked to be done for the client project.
-You are able to edit and approve the worksheet or reject it with comments sending it back to the AE for changes.
+You can edit & approve the worksheet or reject it with comments sending it back to the AE for changes.
 Once fully approved, the worksheet is ready to become an invoice.

 Create invoices from billing worksheets

-Prior to generating invoices, go to Menu>Billing>Billing Worksheets.
-Confirm that all worksheets for the period have been Approved.
-Cycle through the listings, "In Review" and "Submit for Approval".
+Before generating invoices, go to Menu > Billing > Billing worksheets.
+Confirm that all worksheets for the period have been 'approved'.
+Cycle through the listings, 'in review' and 'submit for approval'.
 These should be empty.

 All related billing worksheets must be approved before the master worksheet can be approved.